 Introduction

-This Resources section brings together applied and conceptual materials that extend the Framework into real professional contexts across:
+This Resources section brings together applied and conceptual materials that extend the Framework and support the broader CloudPedagogy ecosystem.

-• Education and curriculum design
+• education and curriculum design

-• Research and knowledge work
+• research and knowledge work

-• Governance and institutional leadership
+• governance and institutional leadership

-• Public policy and civic decision-making
+• public policy and civic decision-making

-• Professional services and advisory practice
+• professional services and advisory practice

-These resources support structured judgement, defensible decision-making, and long-term capability development in environments where AI influences real outcomes.
+Together, they support structured judgement, defensible decision-making, and long-term capability development in environments where AI influences real outcomes.

 AI Capability Briefs